This document provides an explanation of each slide within the IBM TSM PowerPoint project output.

 - We group all the nodes together by “Domain_Name” (there can be, and usually are, multiple Node_Names in each domain name).

 - We look the Node_Names up in the Occupancy tab and sum up Column H [Reporting_Mb] and convert to GB.
 That sum is what is listed in the table for each Domain_Name.

 OS Distribution Chart:

-Similar process as above, however we are looking to sum up capacity based on OS types, where capacity is taken from Column H [Reporting_Mb] in Occupancy tab.
+Similar process as above, however, we are looking, to sum up, capacity based on OS types, where capacity is taken from Column H [Reporting_Mb] in the Occupancy tab.
 From the Nodes tab, we group based on Column C (Platform_Name) which reflects the OS for the nodes.
-Grouping is done by flavors of Unix, Windows and Other (for example DB2 might be listed with no OS, or it's blank).
+Grouping is done by flavors of Unix, Windows, and Other (for example DB2 might be listed with no OS, or it's blank).
 Architectures are not delineated (i.e., 64-bit or other), this information will show in the table on the right or you can look this up in the XLSX for this project.
 The bars reflect total capacity (converted from MB to GB).